christiankratzer/pulse2mqtt/readme.md

 ## Setup

-- Create a working directory in `/opt/pulse2mqtt` or similar.
+- Create working and log directories in `/opt/pulse2mqtt` and `/var/log/pulse2mqtt` uor similar.
+- Clone repo to `/opt/pulse2mqtt`;
 - Create a python3 virtual environment using the `venv.sh` script or the provided `requirements.txt`.
 - Copy the sample configuration file and edit to your needs.
 - Start in debug mode.